dmytro-chushko/syntactic-sugar_be/README.md

   * categoryId: varchar, category id where employer find emloyee;
   * employerId: varchar, employer who created a job;

-* jobs_countries_countries:
-  * jobsId: varchar, primary key, not null;
-  * countriesId: varchar, primary key, not null;

-* jobs_skills_skills:
-  * jobsId: varchar, primary key, not null;
-  * skillsId: varchar, primary key, not null;

-* message:
-  * id: varchar, primary key, not null;
-  * text: varchar, message text;
-  * sender: varchar, who sent message;
-  * createdAt: datetime, date when message was typed;
-  * updatedAt: datetime, date when message was updated;
-  * chatId: varchar, chat id where message was sent;

 * offer:
   * id: varchar, primary key, not null;
-  * hourRate: varchar, employer`s proposal for salary;
+  * hourRate: varchar, employer`s proposal for salary to freelancer;
   * isAccepted: tinyint, not null, default - '0';
   * createdDate: datetime, date when offer was created;
   * freelancerId: varchar, freelancer id for for who offer was sent;
+  * jobId: job`s id to which the invitation was sent to freelancer;

 * proposal_freelancers:
   * id: varchar, primary key, not null;
   * coverLetter:  varchar, cover letter of freelancer;
-  * hourRate: varchar, salary;
+  * hourRate: varchar, salary that freelancer indicate in this proposal;
   * filePath: varchar, path to freelancer`s CV on server;
   * createdDate: datetime, date when proposal was created;
-  * freelancerId: varchar,freelancer id who creater this proposal;
+  * freelancerId: varchar,freelancer`s id who created this proposal;
-  * jobId: varchar, job id for which freelancer created proposal;
+  * jobId: varchar, job`s id for which freelancer created proposal;

-* skills:
-  * id: varchar, primary key, not null;
-  * name: varchar, not null, unique;

-* work_history:
-  * id: int, primary key, not null, auto increment;
-  * company: varchar, company name where freelancer has worked;
-  * workPosition: varchar, freelancer`s position in that company;
-  * period: varchar, period when freelancer has worked in that company;
-  * freelancerId: varchar, freelancer`s id;

 ## API
 You can open Swagger documentation on http://localhost:8000/api